 Moms get a crash course in economics the minute they take their children to the doctor and have to pay the pediatrician and the other bills related to the children… well, you see my point.
 The list could go on and on of the professions created out of motherhood.

 Colleges of late are beginning to offer Home Economics majors once again, sometimes called Family and Consumer Science.
 They are teaching students skills in nutrition, sewing, textiles, interior design, personal management, financial planning…everything you need to know to have a prosperous and fulfilling life.

 Well, in a sense, home economics is the basis of our lives.
 We work outside the home so that we can afford to live inside the home.
 The more money you can save, the more you will have for the home, your children, giving, and your enjoyment.
 Becoming an expert in home economics leads to more opportunity and ideas for more professions stemming from motherhood.

 I am a huge proponent of creating industry in the home to serve the community outside the home.
 If you think about it, that’s what companies do.
 You are the mom/homemaker, and you are the consumer.
 Mom knows what other moms need.
 I am convinced that motherhood and home economics generate ideas and create an entrepreneurial mind in mothers and in their children.

 Motherhood is, indeed, a career.
-Mom’s are worthy professionals, learned professionals through books and hands-on experience.
-There is no greater professional than those who aid in the development of other great professionals and that is just what a mom accomplishes.
-There is no replacement to a mother’s influence, guidance, and industry in the home.
+Moms are worthy professionals who learn through books and hands-on experience.
+There is no greater professional than those who aid in the development of other great professionals, and that is just what a mom accomplishes.
+In my opinion, there is no replacement for a mother’s influence, guidance, and industry in the home.